ShashwatMisra008/Shashwat-Misra---Projects-and-CV/README.md

 ---

 ### 👨‍💻 About Me
-Results-driven **Data Analyst** with over 5 years of professional experience spanning data analytics, sales enablement, financial advisory, and operational management.
-I specialize in transforming complex sales, marketing, operational, and financial datasets into actionable business insights.
-Highly proficient in **SQL, Python (Pandas, NumPy), Tableau, Power BI, and Advanced Excel**, with a robust track record of building automated dashboards, optimising reporting workflows, and driving measurable impacts such as **34% revenue growth, 25% operational efficiency improvements, and 18% enhancements in customer retention**.
+Results-driven **Data Analyst** with over 5 years of professional experience spanning data analytics, sales enablement, financial advisory, and operational management[cite: 1].
+I specialize in transforming complex sales, marketing, operational, and financial datasets into actionable business insights[cite: 1].
+Highly proficient in **SQL, Python (Pandas, NumPy), Tableau, Power BI, and Advanced Excel**, with a robust track record of building automated dashboards, optimizing reporting workflows, and driving measurable impacts such as **34% revenue growth, 25% operational efficiency improvements, and 18% enhancements in customer retention**[cite: 1].

 ---